zenecture/neuroflow/README.md

 ### Loss Functions

-You can tackle a lot of challenges by using the predefined loss functions.
+You can approach a lot of challenges using the <a href="https://github.com/zenecture/neuroflow/blob/master/core/src/main/scala/neuroflow/core/LossFunction.scala">Predefined Loss Functions</a>.
 However, as with the activators, at times you need your own loss function, `Y, X -> Loss, Gradient`, so here is how to write one, for both CPU and GPU:

 ```scala